-Localization testing is designed to ensure that the localized version of your game is as flawless as the source-language version of the product, and that the feel of the game is as if it had been developed in the language of the target market.
-Regardless of how good the translation you implement is, there should always be a testing process before releasing the localized version to verify that the text that was translated out of context and in a different format is also correct once it has been implemented.
+Localization testing is designed to ensure that the localized version of your game is as flawless as the source-language version of the product, and that the feel of the game is as if it has been developed in the language of the target market.
+Regardless of how good the translation you implement is, there should always be a testing process before releasing the localized version to verify that the text that was translated without detailed context and in a different format is also correct once it has been implemented.
 Key factors that need to be tested are:

 - That character voices are in sync with game sequences and subtitles.
 Some languages use more words than others to convey the same message, and with a medium as creative as games there is a lot of room for variation.
 Therefore, it can happen that voice-over files are too long, out of sync or don’t match the subtitles that are displayed.